 Cooking classes that will make you cook like an Italian

-“First and foremost, we have fun!
-We feel cooking should be relaxing and enjoyable.
-You won’t have some high-class chef peering over your shoulder criticizing everything.
-In fact, what you’ll have is us (who were taught everything by Italian grandmothers), perhaps a couple of those Italian grandmothers, a glass of wine, and an amazing meal at the end of your cooking classes.
+At Villa Capelli you won’t have some high-class chef peering over your shoulder criticizing everything.
+In fact, what you get is us, who were taught everything via our Italian grandmamas, a glass of wine, and a scrumptious Italian meal at the end of your cooking classes.
 Here, first and foremost we have fun!

 About the cooking classes